mkuangdotcom/AttendEase/README.md

 - Leverage numpy for efficient numerical computations.
 - Enhance OpenCV capabilities with cvzone for interactive and polished overlays.
 - Manage known face encodings with pickle for streamlined data handling.

-## Get Started 🏁

-Ready to get started?
-Clone this repository and explore the features today!

-We wish you productive coding! 😄